Who are we

 We have determined, acting reasonably and considering the circumstances, that we are able to rely on legitimate interests as the lawful basis on which to process your personal information in certain circumstances.
 We have reached this decision by carrying out a balancing exercise to make sure our legitimate interest does not override your privacy rights as an individual.

 Data enrichment and segmentation

-We sometimes combine your personal information with personal information collected from other members of the Scottish Rugby Group, our sponsors or partners and other ruby unions and competition administrators, as well as our third party service providers in order to create such customer segments (not containing any personal information).
+We sometimes combine your personal information with personal information collected from other members of the Scottish Rugby group, our sponsors or partners and other rugby unions and competition administrators, as well as our third party service & Data providers in order to create such customer segments (not containing any personal information).
 This combined information is then used to monitor and improve the competitions, matches and events that we run and the products and services that we offer to improve the customer experience, refine our marketing strategy and tailor and target our marketing messages in order to provide you with marketing that is relevant to your lifestyle and preferences.